By Earl N Jackson

 Answering discovery is one of the most frustrating experience both lawyers and litigants can face.
 The difficulty with answering it can drive the costs of a case up.
 Save time and money, help your lawyer answer the discovery on a timely basis.

-Mediation is process where both parties meet in a neutral setting to discuss their differences, and attempt to resolve the case.
+Mediation is process where both parties meet in a neutral setting to discuss their differences, and attempt to resolve the case with the help of a Mediator.
 The process is controlled by a mediator, usually a lawyer.
 He or she facilitates the discussions.
 The mediator’s task is to help the parties settle the case.
 In Texas it is a required process, and will be ordered by the Court.

 If the case can’t be settled, then it will be set for trial.
 This is the process where both parties present the evidence to the Court for determination.
-The Court will hear the evidence, examine the pleadings of both parties, and make it’s decision.
-A trial can be for the court or before a jury upon request.
+The Court will hear the evidence, examine the pleadings of both parties, and make its decision.
+A trial can before the court or before a jury upon request.
 It is exceedingly rare for a case to go all the way to trial.

 At conclusion of the trial, the parties will draft a “Final Decree of Divorce.” this will reflect the Court’s determination.
 This document will spell out who gets what property, where the primary residence of the children will be, how the parties are to conduct their relationship as the children grow, and will set child support.
 The document will attempt to resolve all issues between the parties.
 In addition, there may be a number of closing documents involved, such as deeds, and automotive titles.
 Furthermore, a qualified domestic relations order may be necessary if community property is contained in a 401(k), for example.